GaryHopeMS/MSBuildLab330/Lab Script.md

             List<BsonDocument> bsonDocuments = await collection.Aggregate<BsonDocument>(pipeline).ToListAsync();
             List<string> textDocuments = bsonDocuments.ConvertAll(bsonDocument => bsonDocument.ToString());
 ```
 This query is executed in the same manner you would execute any other pipeline query using the MongoDB SDK.
-The results are convertedback to string list representation of the JSON documents.
+The results are converted back to string list representation of the JSON documents.

-It is important to note that in a RAG data relavancy in reation to the prompt or conversation context often matters more than recency so we keep the messages ordered as they were returned by the query, in order of most relavent first.
+It is important to note that with RAG data relevancy in relation to the prompt or conversation context often matters more than recency, so we keep the messages ordered as they were returned by the query, in order of most relevant first.

-10. Add the following code to select and transform the most relavant document content into a single large JSON array with the token count evaluated using a tokenizer with the process stopping just short of the **maxTokens** limit.
+10. Add the following code to select and transform the most relevant document content into a single large JSON array with the token count evaluated using a tokenizer with the process stopping just short of the **maxTokens** limit.
 ```csharp
             var totalTokens = 0;
             var totalDocuments = 0;